Lukasye/ds_project_ws2223_group3/README.md

 <b>11.12.2022:</b> Try broadcast on several physical machines and fixed the ip problem in WLAN situation.
 Deleted the message class merged it into Auction_component.
 Use `heapq` to maintain a min-Heap for the hold_back_queue implementation.<br>
 <b>13.12.2022:</b> First test on reliable multicast without negative acknowledgement.
 No time to do more because of worldcup!<br>
 <b>14.12.2022:</b> Negative acknowledgement realized.
 Add a new user function `intercept`, but not tested.
 I think I can run the whole test on weekend.
 Worldcup tonight! <br>
+<b>15.12.2022:</b> New component group_member_service(gms) to manage all the client/server list and heartbeat for both client and server.
+Going to Christmas markt tonight!<br>
+<b>17.12.2022:</b> Finally the gms start to functioning!
+Tones of bugs fixed!
+New Added `utils.py` and `config.py` to make the code more clean and readable.
+Removed the code `message.py`, since the function is no longer needed.<br>
 ### TODO<br>
 1. color issue caused by multi-threading
-2. totally reliable multicast
+2. totally reliable multicast(still missing answering negative ack part)
+3. gms
-3. election
+4. election
-4. error handling (extremely important). especially udp_send() function
+5. error handling (extremely important). especially udp_send() function
-5. number of clients/servers update function (currently not important)
+6. number of clients/servers update function (currently not important)
-6. heartbeat
+7. heartbeat
-7. bugs fix!!!!!!!!
+8. bugs fix!!!!!!!!
-8. comment!!!!
+9. comment!!!!
-9. BIG PROBLEM: I don't know how to add emoji in markdown!!
+10. BIG PROBLEM: I don't know how to add emoji in markdown!!